Bihar SIR: CPI(ML) files 53 claims and objections, voters 1.78 lakh; window closes in five days

-New Delhi, Aug 27 (IANS) With only five days left before the claims and objections window closes, the Election Commission of India (ECI) on Wednesday said it has so far received 53 objections from political parties and 1.78 lakh applications from voters in Bihar seeking inclusion or deletion of names from the draft electoral rolls.
+New Delhi: With only five days left before the claims and objections window closes, the Election Commission of India (ECI) on Wednesday said it has so far received 53 objections from political parties and 1.78 lakh applications from voters in Bihar seeking inclusion or deletion of names from the draft electoral rolls.

 Of the total 1,78,948 applications received from individual voters, 20,702 have already been disposed by Electoral Registration Officers (EROs).
 The claims and objections period, which opened on August 1, will remain active till September 1.